Alex-Wenk/AlgoTradeSignalHandler/README.md

 1. Receives signals at ``/signal/{signalId}``.
 2. Retrieves the algo configuration for that signal from an in memory cache backed by a mySql database.
-3. Configures a library provided Algo class with the configuration
+3. Configures a library provided Algo according to the signal specification.
 4. Executes the Algo